 - The content is important.
-How do you decide what you keep and what to cut?
+How do you decide what to keep and what to cut?

 If you don’t solve this, you’ll end up with this mobile page (screenshot below).
-And, to be fair to Northernbrewer.com (not a client), 90% of sites selling highly technical products have a product page that’s similar:
+And, to be fair to Northernbrewer.com (not a client, yet), 90% of sites selling highly technical products have a product page that’s similar:

 Is there a better solution?
 Yes.
 We call it the elevator pitch design.
 When the user gets to the product page, instead of immediately showing them the full product page and confusing the heck out of them, our idea is to focus on the most important details first (we’ll explain how in the next section).
 The details we should focus on:

 - Connect with the issue the user is here to solve.

 - Help users clearly and quickly see what makes this product #1.

 - Get the user excited to see the product.
 Priming is a very important strategy.
 Most users spend too little time on a page.
 They just look around like crazy, get tired, bored, or distracted, and finally end up leaving.
 We need to focus their mind so that when the product page is revealed in full, they are ready to absorb all the technical details.

 Here is our invention.
 When the user first gets to the Homebrew Starter product page on their phone, they’ll see this elevator pitch (as a full-screen popup window/overlay — this is not a different URL):

 We have eliminated anything that could distract them from the main details of the product.
 We want them to dive deeper into the product page only after they’ve paid attention to why the product is the right choice for them.
 When users finally click on MEET HOMEBREW STARTER KIT, the overlay will disappear and users will see the full product page.

 A little about us